 1. Packaging Designer

-If you’re in search of one of the most impactful opportunities to help cut down on plastic waste, then you may want to look into jobs in product and packaging design.
-As e-Commerce continues to thrive, many businesses are beginning to realize the impact their packaging has on the environment.
+If you’re looking for one of the most impactful opportunities to reduce plastic waste, you may want to consider jobs in product and packaging design.
+As e-commerce continues to thrive, many businesses are beginning to realize the impact their packaging has on the environment.

 Jobs in this field present great opportunities to develop green packaging materials or to help businesses successfully utilize them in their product packaging models.